 There are two campgrounds inside the Bryce National Park: the North and Sunset campgrounds.
 While Ruby’s Inn RV Park and Campground is located outside the park.
 All these campgrounds are budget-friendly options for people looking for camping and glamping outside the park.

 Driving Zion to Bryce

 Although short, the drive from Zion to Bryce Canyon is full of adventurous and scenic stops that let you experience everything from caves and national monuments to mountains and forests.

 So, if you’re planning a road trip from Zion to Bryce National Park, we are sure this detailed guide will come in handy at every step!

 - Visiting several national parks on your trip to Utah?
-It’s well worth investing in American the Beautiful annual pass, a small upfront investment of $80 but means you won’t be paying for every national park – the Utah national parks are incredible, but also renowned as the most expensive to visit in the US!
+It’s well worth investing in the America the Beautiful annual pass, a small upfront investment of $80, but it means you won’t be paying for every national park – the Utah national parks are incredible but also renowned as the most expensive to visit in the US!

 - New to desert driving?
-You may want to check out our desert driving safety tips for beginners as there’s a few traps newcomers to the heat may not be aware of.
+You may want to check out our desert driving safety tips for beginners, as there are a few traps newcomers to the heat may not be aware of.

 - Spring is the ideal season for visiting many of the best national parks in the Southwest – we explain why here.